Find Grad Schools

 Education Levels of Agriculture Majors

-During the 2020-2021 academic year, 320 students earned their master's degree in agriculture.
+During the most recent year for which data is available, 344 people earned their master's degree in agriculture.
 This makes it the 178th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in agriculture at each degree level.